Hazel's

 Up until a few years ago, nobody in our family had any idea we were affected by mitochondrial disease.
 In fact, like many people, we’d not even heard of it.
 Now, we know that it’s in at least four generations of our family.

 It was my nana (pictured above) who was first diagnosed several years ago.
 My mum was already suffering from a range of challenging health conditions including arthritis, scoliosis and osteoporosis.
 She got tested following her own mum’s diagnosis.
 Sure enough, mum was affected too, and we now know that her muscle weakness and ptosis (drooping eyelids) is down to mito.
-We’re not sure how much it’s behind everything else, but my mum really struggles day-to-day now and I’m her full-time carer.
-I decided to be tested in 2020 and was told I’m also affected and have just started with fatigue symptoms.
+We’re not sure how much it’s behind everything else, but my mum really struggles day-to-day now with arthritis in her hands.
+I decided to be tested in 2020 and was told I’m also affected.

 It’s hard to take it in.
 To think you’re okay one minute, then there’s an issue like this